gokiburikin/gkbrkn_noita/README.md

 - **Spell Merge**: Cast 2 spells of which the first is merged with the second.

 ### Other Spells
+- **Arcane Bouquet**: Cast 2 spells the first of which bursts into multiples of the second after a timer runs out.
 - **Copy Spell**: Cast a copy of the next unlimited use, non-copy spell.
 - **Double Cast**: Cast the next spell and a copy of the next spell.
 - **Extra Projectile**: Duplicate a projectile.